shanibider/My-Portfolio/README.md

 # My Web Development Portfolio 💻

 Welcome to my web development portfolio!
-Below is a showcase of websites I've developed, demonstrating my skills and expertise in full-stack development.
-Please be patient 😊; some of these websites may take up to one minute to render after you click on them due to the deployment process. 🕑
+Below is a showcase of websites I've developed, demonstrating my skills and expertise in full-stack development. <br>
+> Please be patient 😊; Some of these websites may take up to one minute to render after you click on them due to the deployment process. 🕑

 ## Websites Developed 🔗